FastV1per/HelianthusVariants_smp_metadata/runningsmc++.md

 You will find all your plots from this code as a json file in the output directory.
 You can modify the output directory to whatever it must be

-To get your plots as a png file you must take the one you want to convert Here is how to plot the final model into a graph as a png
+To get your plots as a png file you must take the one you want to convert Here is how to plot the final model into a graph as a png while also getting the points in a CSV file

-./smc++ plot model.final.png model.final.json
+./smc++ plot model.final.png model.final.json -c model.final.csv

 If you want all the output models graph into one here is the code for it: